-Let’s face it: the topic of ‘nutrition’ isn’t the easiest to discuss.
-There are so many questions floating around.
+Let’s face it: no diet is perfect, and Paleo is no exception, especially regarding nutrition.
+So what nutrients does the paleo diet lack?
 What do I eat to get all my required nutrients?
 Which nutrients are essential?
 Am I eating enough of this or enough of that?

 We’re here to give you some guidance on the essential nutrients you should be consuming on the paleo diet.

 And here’s one crucial piece of advice you need to remember: It’s incredibly important to vary your diet and use good quality ingredients.
-Incorporating high quality proteins (grass-fed, pastured, and organic if possible), fats and oils (unprocessed and pure), and as many coloured fruits and vegetables as you can get at every meal is key to optimal health and body function.
+Incorporating high-quality proteins (grass-fed, pastured, and organic if possible), fats and oils (unprocessed and pure), and as many colored fruits and vegetables as you can get at every meal is key to optimal health and body function.

 You’ve probably heard that it’s important to replenish electrolytes after exercise of intense bouts of sweating, but why is that the case?
 Ever had a serious muscle cramp in the middle of a run?
 Here’s why: When there is an imbalance of electrolytes, the muscles can’t contract and relax properly.
 Instead, they sometimes stay contracted – hence the cramp.